MultiverseLearningProducts/swe-learning-plans/src/python.md

 ## Build Something Using Python! 🔨

-After completing your Python Learning Plan, here are some next steps you could consider:
+After completing your Python Learning Plan, pick one of the projects below and build it using your newly learned skills:
 - **Calculator** Build a simple command-line calculator that can perform basic arithmetic operations like addition, subtraction, multiplication, and division.
 - **File Organizer** Build a script that can organize files in a directory based